Move to content

 Transportation to Kokkola

-Take the train to Kokkola from Helsinki or Tikkurila (nearer to Helsinki-Vantaa Airport and there is a train connection between the airport and Tikkurila station).
-The trains head up north (Oulu, Rovaniemi).
-Get off at Kokkola station.
-The trip lasts approximately 4 hours.
+Take the train to Kokkola from Helsinki or Helsinki-Vantaa Airport.
+The trains head up north ( to Oulu or Rovaniemi).
+Get off at the Kokkola station.
+The trip lasts approximately 4 hours, depending on the train.
 For ticket schedules and prices see: Welcome on a journey together with us – VR.

 It is also possible to get to Kokkola by plane from Helsinki to Kokkola-Pietarsaari airport.
 The flight lasts about an hour.
 See Kokkola-Pietarsaari public transport at: Kokkola-Pietarsaari public transport | Finavia.